 (Composed, mixed and produced by Rich Thair at Panteg Studios.
 Strings performed by Mavron Quartet.)

-The two pieces came about during the COVID lockdowns, looking with an open mind towards a better time.
+Two pieces came about during the COVID lockdowns – Mynyddoedd, and Roses – looking with an open mind towards a better time.
 While both songs are reflections and talk about escapism, they are very different pieces.
-With the aid of Ty Cerdd and the Mavron quartet, I was able to add layers of nuance and joy to the pieces through exploring strings and their functions alongside my working style.
+With the aid of Tŷ Cerdd and the Mavron Quartet, I was able to add layers of nuance and joy to the pieces through exploring strings and their functions alongside my working style.